Here’s how you can network virtually during a pandemic

 Start with people you know

-Another smart tip is to reach out to your college or university’s career centre and enquire on alumni who are on the same professional path.
-Maintain and nurture these relationships, which brings us to another point —
+Another smart tip is to reach out to your college or university’s career centre and enquire about alumni who are on the same professional path.
+Maintain and nurture these relationships, which brings us to another point:

 Schedule Zoom calls